fffjacquier/notes-app/README.md

 ## TODOs

-1. export as pdf or text
+1. export as pdf or text or zip
 2. make New page
 3. add tests
 4. what happen when you remove all notes by default?